 Don’t spend your boomer vacation standing in line.
 As we all know, time is money, especially if you’re traveling on the trip of a lifetime.

 Purchasing skip-the-line tours in advance is a smart timesaver, especially if they can be cancelled up to 24 hours in advance.
 And guided tours offer an in-depth look at a place that you won’t discover on your own.
 Combining the two is the best of both worlds:

-- Skip-the-line guided tour of Doge’s Palace
+- Skip-the-line tour of Doge’s Palace with guide book

 - Skip-the-line St. Mark’s Basilica Guided Tour